>

 This greedy MVC algorithm is only available in unweighted mode.

-Its time complexity is O(V), i.e., very fast, if the input graph is an unweighted tree.
+Its time complexity is O(V), i.e., very fast, but only if the input graph is an unweighted tree.

 🕑